yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 #### In-memory Cache

-As its name suggests, the plugin is able to save query response to local memory.
+As its name suggests, the plugin can save query responses to local memory.

 ```yaml
 # config.yml